Your Guide to Moving to Jacksonville

 According to Niche, the neighborhood has a median home value of $418,391, and the average rent is $1,400/mo.
 Isle of Palms is minutes away from the Jacksonville Beach and the Intracoastal Waterway, and while the area is pedestrian-friendly, almost 77% of residents depend on their cars to get around.

 Located 27 minutes northeast of downtown, The Cape has a population of more than 7,000.
 Many families live in the neighborhood, which dates back to 1969.
 Families in the area can enjoy nearby attractions, such as The Catty Shack Ranch Wildlife Sanctuary and the Mink Creek.

 According to Niche, the median home value in The Cape is $204,454, and the average rent is $1,672/mo.

 Sports-lovers moving to Jacksonville will see plenty of action since the city is home to several professional teams: The Jacksonville Jaguars (NFL), Jacksonville Jumbo Shrimp (MiLB), Jacksonville Icemen (ECHL), and the Jacksonville Sharks (NAL).

 For the culture-seeker

 From art galleries to history museums, Jacksonville has a vast cultural scene.
-Almost two dozen museums exist in the city, like the Cummer Museum of Art & Gardens and the Museum of Science & History.
+Almost 20 museums exist in the city, like the Cummer Museum of Art & Gardens and the Museum of Science & History.
 The city’s art scene ranges from public art murals to the South Light Gallery.
 Families will also enjoy the Hands-On Children’s Museum, where kids learn through role-playing and problem-solving, and trips to the Jacksonville Zoo.